-Plagiarism is "the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work" (from Random House Unabridged Dictionary, 2nd.
+Plagiarism is defined as, "the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work" (from Random House Unabridged Dictionary, 2nd.
 Ed.
 (1993)).
 In other words, it's taking the work of someone else and passing it off as your own!

-Your professors are busy with discovering and creating new knowledge in their subject areas.
+Your professors are busy with discovering and creating new knowledge in their disciplines.
 They do this by becoming knowledgeable in their subject, and then either create new work like books, articles, or creative works or undertake focused studies or research.
-Their results contribute new information for their subject's body of knowledge and is shared with their academic communities.
+Their results contribute new creations or information for their subject's body of knowledge, and then is shared with the public and others in their profession.

 The problem with plagiarism is a person does not receive credit or recognition for his or her ideas.
-Do you want someone to take an idea you had and claim it is theirs?
-What if you spent hours working on a paper only for someone to copy it and earn the same grade as you?
+Do you want someone to take your work and claim it is theirs?
+What if you spent hours working on an assignment only for someone to copy it and earn the same grade as you?
 You were the one who did the hard work, so was that fair?
 No, it wasn't!

 The bigger deal about plagiarism is that it is unethical!
 Plagiarism is like cheating, or stealing ideas and the work of others.
-Ethical behavior is a foundation of academic work, and it is based on norms of mutual trust, personal integrity, honesty, and individual responsibility.
-Behaving unethically affects the educational experience that aims to be fair and create a level playing field for its students.
-Plagiarism is like stealing and cheating!
+Ethical behavior is a foundation in academic and professional settings, and it is based on norms of mutual trust, personal integrity, honesty, and individual responsibility.
+Unethical behavior can also be harmful to you and others.